 About salivary gland cancer

-Cancer begins when normal cells change and grow uncontrollably, forming a mass of tissue called a tumor.
+Salivary gland cancer is one of the five main types of cancer in the head and neck region, a grouping called head and neck cancer.
+Cancer begins when healthy cells change and grow uncontrollably, forming a mass of tissue called a tumor.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.

 Both benign and cancerous tumors can begin in any of the major or minor salivary glands.
-Most tumors (80%) in the parotid gland, and about half of the tumors in the submandibular gland, are benign.
+Most of the tumors (80%) that develop in the parotid gland, and about half of the tumors in the submandibular gland, are benign.
 Sublingual gland tumors are almost always cancerous.
 Most cancerous tumors of this type begin in the parotid gland or in the submandibular glands.

 This section covers primary salivary gland cancer, which is cancer that begins in the salivary glands.
 Sometimes another type of cancer, most commonly melanoma or another type of skin cancer, can spread to the salivary glands or to the nearby lymph nodes located inside and surrounding the parotid gland and next to the submandibular gland.
 Lymph nodes are tiny, bean-shaped organs that fight infection.
 For more information about cancer that started in another part of the body and then spread to the salivary glands, please see Cancer.Net’s guide for that type of cancer.